≡ Menu

 5. Demonstrate Teamwork Skills

 Coaching in front of a classroom requires sensitivity and strong human relations skills.
-Even experienced educators could benefit from exploring how to discover and communicate on the job strengths and weaknesses.
+Even experienced educators could benefit from exploring how to discover and communicate on-the-job strengths and weaknesses.

 6. Pursue Retraining & Professional Development as an Instructional Coach